-The best home insurance companies in North Dakota
+How Bankrate chose the best home insurance companies in North Dakota

 Learn more: Allstate Insurance review

-Auto-Owners does not offer online quotes or claims and instead sells its policies through independent agents.
+Auto-Owners does not offer online quotes or claims but sells its policies through independent agents.
 However, the company received a high ranking from J.D.
-Power for overall customer satisfaction, indicating that its customers are typically satisfied with Auto-Owners service.
+Power for overall customer satisfaction, indicating that its customers have historically had a positive experience with Auto-Owners service.
 Auto-Owners offers a handful of add-on coverage options to customize your home insurance, like Guaranteed home replacement coverage, equipment breakdown coverage and water backup coverage.

 Learn more: Auto-Owners Insurance review